-A parent may request early admission to kindergarten if the child turns five years of age after the district’s kindergarten entrance date (August 1) and before January 1.
+A parent may request consideration for early admission to kindergarten if the child turns five years of age after the district’s kindergarten entrance date (August 1) and before January 1.
 The local board of education shall determine entrance through a standardized testing program.
+Requests for consideration for early admission to kindergarten must be made by May 1 in the year in which kindergarten placement is being requested.
+To officially request consideraion, please call Paula Zirm, Gifted Supervisor, 419-447-3358 to obtain an official request form or print one here and mail it to 103 Shepherd Drive, Tiffin, OH 44883.

-Children who will not yet be the proper age for entrance to kindergarten or first grade by the first day of January of the school year for which admission is requested shall also be evaluated for possible early admittance if referred by an educator within the district, a pre-school educator who knows the child, or pediatrician or psychologist who knows the child.
+There are two separate board policies surrounding early entrance to kindergarten, both include the student obtaining a minimum score on a cognitive evaluation, among other criteria.
+Children who will not yet be the proper age for entrance to kindergarten by August 1 will be given a cognitive evaluation if parental request is received by May 1.
+Children who are not yet the proper age for entrance to kindergarten by the first day of January of the school year for which admission is requested shall also be evaluated for possible early admittance if referred by an educator within the district, a pre-school educator who knows the child, or pediatrician or psychologist who knows the child.

 The Early Entrance to kindergarten process shall be reviewed annually by the Early Entrance to Kindergarten Committee.
 The District early entrance to kindergarten board policy can be found here.